Tuesday: United States

 Tuesday is the usual day for elections in the United States.
 Federal elections take place on the Tuesday after the first Monday in November; this date was established by a law of 1845 for presidential elections (specifically for the selection of the Electoral College), and was extended to elections for the House of Representatives in 1875 and for the Senate in 1914.
 Tuesday was the earliest day of the week which was practical for polling in the early 19th century: citizens might have to travel for a whole day to cast their vote, and would not wish to leave on Sunday which was a day of worship for the great majority of them.
 However, a bill was introduced in 2012 to move elections to weekends, with a co-sponsor stating that "by moving Election Day from a single day in the middle of the workweek to a full weekend, we are encouraging more working Americans to participate.
 Our democracy will be best served when our leaders are elected by as many Americans as possible."

-Video games are commonly released on Tuesdays in the United States, this fact often attributed to the Sonic the Hedgehog 2 "Sonic 2s day" marketing campaign in 1992.
-DVDs and Blu-rays are released on Tuesday.
+Video games are commonly released on Tuesdays in the United States; this fact is often attributed to the Sonic the Hedgehog 2 "Sonic 2s day" marketing campaign in 1992.
+DVDs and Blu-rays are released on Tuesdays.
 Albums were typically released on Tuesdays as well, but this has changed to Fridays globally in 2015.